Penalized regression calibration: a method for the prediction of survival outcomes using complex longitudinal and high-dimensional data: Application

 Hereafter we focus on the problem of predicting the age at which DMD patients will experience LoA, which is a crucial disease milestone for DMD.
 The MARK-MD study led to the collection of 303 longitudinal blood samples from a total of 157 patients.
 However, 64 of these patients were not ambulant where they entered the study, so here we restrict our attention to the 93 patients who were ambulant when they entered the MARK-MD study.
 Of these 93 patients, 55 experienced the event of interest (LoA), whereas 38 are right-censored.
 Figure \ref{fig:kaplan} shows the Kaplan-Meier estimator associated to the LoA event.

-An interesting feature of the MARK-MD study is the fact that the biological markers of interest, i.e. the proteins, were not measured directly; instead, between 1 and 5 antibodies were employed to measure each protein.
-More in detail, an antibody-based array was employed to measure the abundance of 240 antibodies that targeted 118 proteins in total; 37 proteins were measured using a single antibody, 52 proteins using two different antibodies, 18 with 3 distinct antibodies, 10 with 4 antibodies and 1 with 5 different antibodies.
-So, we have a total of $p = 118$ latent biological process of interests, each of which is measured using between 1 and 5 items, i.e. $r_s \in \{1, 2, 3, 4, 5\}$.
-In most cases, a moderate / strong positive correlation can be observed between antibodies that target the same protein (see Figure for an example based on the three antibodies used to measure the protein CFH, and Supplementary File 1 of the original study \citep{signorelli2020} for a more detailed overview), indicating that a multivariate modelling of the antibodies that match the same protein might be more appropriate than modelling each antibody separately.
+An interesting feature of the MARK-MD study is the fact that the biological markers of interest, i.e. the proteins, were not measured directly; instead, between 1 and 5 antibodies, with different affinity and specificity towards a given target protein, were employed to measure each protein.
+More in detail, an antibody-based array was employed to measure the abundance of 240 antibodies that targeted 118 proteins in total; 37 proteins were measured using a single antibody, 52 using two different antibodies, 18 with 3 distinct antibodies, 10 with 4 antibodies, and 1 with 5 different antibodies.
+The 118 proteins partitioned the antibodies into non-overlapping sets (i.e., each antibody targeted a single protein).
+In other words, we are interested in $p = 118$ latent biological process, each of which is measured using between 1 and 5 items, i.e. $r_s \in \{1, 2, 3, 4, 5\}$.

+In most cases, a moderate / strong positive correlation can be observed between antibodies that target the same protein (see Figure \ref{fig:cfh} for an example based on the three antibodies used to measure the protein CFH, and Supplementary File 1 of the original study \citep{signorelli2020} for a more detailed overview), indicating that a multivariate modelling of the antibodies that match the same protein might be more appropriate than modelling each antibody separately.

 Table \ref{tab:num-rep-meas} shows the number of repeated blood measurements taken before LoA that are available for each patient.
 Note that while between 2 and 5 repeated measurements before LoA are available for 48 patients, for 45 patients only 1 measurement can be used: this feature makes the longitudinal modelling of the biomarkers challenging, because the fact that no longitudinal information is available for almost half of the patients makes it is difficult to derive accurate predicted random effects, and in particular to obtain accurate random slopes.